-In the exported document, you’ll get the initial URL that was listed in the crawl, as well as its redirect target(s) and their subsequent response codes.
+In the exported document, the initial URL will be listed in the crawl, as well as its redirect target(s) and their subsequent response codes.

 So, if upon crawling these URLs you’ve found that they’re going through several steps before reaching their target, you’ve got work to do.